cubevn/cubevn.github.io/3.0/quick/proxy.md

 ## Additional: About setting in Sakura rental server

-If you use SNI SSL in Sakura rental server, 「https://」 will behave as a proxy.
+If you use SNI SSL in Sakura rental server, 「https://」 will become a proxy.
 But because `X-Forwarded-*`in Restriction is not included in header, redirect loop still happen.

 Please enable these codes below to handle.